shashank136/Iris-Flower-Hierarchical-Clustering/README.md

 ### Data

-The data we'll be using comes from the sklearn datasets of iris flowers.
+The data we'll be using comes from the sklearn datasets of iris flowers(3 types).

 **Features**
 - `petal length`